-To summarize, our main contributions are as follows: (1) We present a broad distribution of highly-randomized simulated robotic pick-and-place tasks where instructions or demonstrations alone are too ambiguous and inefficient at specifying novel tasks.
-(2) We propose a simple architecture, DeL-TaCo, for training and integrating demonstrations and language into joint task embeddings for few-shot novel task specification.
+To summarize, our main contributions are as follows: (1) We present a broad distribution of highlyrandomized simulated robotic pick-and-place tasks where instructions or demonstrations alone are too ambiguous and inefficient at specifying novel tasks.
+(2) We propose a simple architecture, DeL-TaCo, for training and integrating demonstrations and language into joint task embeddings for fewshot novel task specification.
 This framework is flexible and learning algorithm-agnostic.
 (3) We show that DeL-TaCo significantly lowers teacher effort in novel task-specification and improves generalization performance over previous unimodal task-conditioning methods.
+Additional materials can be viewed at https://sites.google.com/view/del-taco-learning.